Kernel-Based LMI Approaches to Solving the Hamilton-Jacobi-Bellman Equation and Nonlinear Optimal Control: Theoretical Framework

 Then inequality \eqref{eq:hjb_scaled} can be written as

 By Lemma~\ref{lem:schur} (Schur complement), since $D \succ 0$, this is equivalent to

 which is precisely the matrix $M(x)$ in \eqref{eq:lmi}. \end{proof}

-\begin{remark}[Significance of LMI Reformulation] This theorem is crucial because it transforms the nonlinear HJB inequality into a constraint that is \emph{linear} in the value function gradient (and hence in the optimization variables when the gradient is parameterized).
-The quadratic term in the original HJB inequality becomes a linear constraint via the Schur complement. \end{remark}
+\begin{remark}[Significance of LMI Reformulation] While the Schur-complement step of Lemma~\ref{thm:hjb_lmi} is not new, its consequence for the present setting is important: it transforms the nonlinear HJB inequality into a constraint that is \emph{linear} in the value-function gradient, hence linear in the kernel coefficients $p$ once the gradient is parameterised.
+The quadratic term in the original HJB inequality becomes a linear constraint on $p$ via the Schur complement, which is what allows the SDP formulation in Theorem~\ref{thm:collocation}. \end{remark}

+\begin{remark}[Convexity asymmetry of the HJB LMI] The convexity of the proposed SDP formulation relies critically on the sign of the HJB inequality.
+In particular, the Schur-complement reformulation of